-- Follow the classroom emergency procedures as directed by the Building Principal and the procedures included in the Building-Level Emergency Response Plan. - Determine level of threat with Superintendent of Schools/Designee. - If the situation warrants, isolate the immediate area and evacuate if appropriate. - If necessary or threat is imminent, initiate lockdown procedures and contact appropriate law enforcement agency. - Monitor situation; adjust response as appropriate; if necessary, initiate early dismissal, sheltering, or evacuation procedures.
+- Follow the emergency response procedure(s) as directed by the Building Principal as included in the Building-Level Emergency Response Plan. - Determine level of threat with Superintendent of Schools/Designee. - If the situation warrants, isolate the immediate area and evacuate if appropriate. - If necessary or threat is imminent, initiate Lockdown procedures and contact appropriate law enforcement agency.

+• Monitor situation; adjust response as appropriate; if necessary, initiate early dismissal, sheltering, or evacuation procedures.